SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 ### Click "Next: Configure Security Group"
 Note that security groups do not span VPCs.

+Note that when you create a new security group, all outbound traffic is allowed by default.

 In the "Assign a security group" options, choose the radio button that says, "Create a new security group."
 Give it a name and Description.